cryotato/cryotato.github.io/_posts/2024-01-01-malassezia.md

 Mary&May Retinol 0.1% Bakuchiol Cica Serum: 46мж%
 (i kept using it because it smelled so good but it def does cause problems over time)

-La Roche-Posay Effaclar Adapalene Gel 0.1% Retinoid: 0мж
+La Roche-Posay Effaclar Adapalene Gel 0.1% Retinoid: 0мж%

-Cetaphil Sheer Mineral Liquid Sunscreen: 0мж

-De La Cruz 10% Sulfur: 0мж

-Eau Thermale Avene Cleansing Foam Face Wash: 0мж
+Eau Thermale Avene Cleansing Foam Face Wash: 0мж%

+The Ordinary 100% Plant-Derived Squalane: 0мж%
+(really great but does not agree with the honey and piles)

+The Ordinary Niacinamide 10% + Zinc 1%: 0мж%

+The Ordinary Multi-Antioxidant Radiance Serum: 0мж%

+The Ordinary Sulfur 10% Powder-to-cream Concentrate: 0мж% (because it's intended to use as a spot treatment i just dilute it and mix it in to whatever serum or lotion im using)

+De La Cruz 10% Sulfur: 0мж%